 The quality of our people is essential to the success of our company.
-In 2015, we employed an average of 93,000 employees in more than 70 countries.
+During 2016, we employed an average of 92,000 staff in more than 70 countries.

-We work to maintain a productive and healthy organisation, resource talented people across the business, accelerate development of our people, grow and strengthen our leadership capabilities, and enhance employee performance through strong engagement.
+We work to maintain an effective and healthy organisation, resource talented people across the business, accelerate development of our people, grow and strengthen our leadership capabilities, and enhance employee performance through strong engagement.
+We recruit, train and recompense people to ensure our continued business success.

 Around 40% of our workforce is in countries outside of Europe and North America.
-In 2015, we recruited around 1,000 graduates and 1,500 experienced professionals.
-Close to 40% of our graduate recruits came from universities outside of Europe and the Americas.
+In 2016, we recruited around 800 graduates, 800 experienced professionals and 2,800 people in our Shell Business Operations.
+Close to 40% of graduate recruits came from universities outside of Europe and the Americas.

-Shell manages the effects of business changes on people as consistently as possible.
+Shell aims to manage the impacts of business changes on people respectfully and as consistently as possible.
 Affected employees are supported in their search for alternative employment as appropriate by country law and policy.

 Communication and engagement

-We strive to maintain healthy relations with our employees.
-Dialogue between management and employees is integral to our work practices and takes place directly and, where appropriate, through employee representative bodies.
+We strive to maintain strong relations with our employees.
+Dialogue between management and employees is integral to our work practices; it takes place directly and, where appropriate, through employee representative bodies.
 Management briefs employees on operational and financial results regularly through a variety of channels.
-The annual Shell People Survey is one of the principal tools used to measure employees’ views on a range of topics.
-For example, the average employee engagement score in 2015 was 80% favourable and 5% unfavourable (both the same as 2014).
+The annual Shell People Survey is one of the main tools used to measure employees’ views on a range of topics.
+For example, the average employee engagement score in 2016 was 79% favourable and 6% unfavourable (80% favorable and 5% unfavorable in 2015).
 The survey also measures employees’ views on the inclusiveness of their workplace.
-In 2015, 71% felt positive about this, while 11% felt negative about inclusion in the workplace, the same figures as 2014.
+In 2016, 71% felt positive about this, while 12% felt negative about inclusion in the workplace, the same figures as in 2015.

 We promote the safe expression and reporting of views about our processes and practices.
 We offer multiple channels for employees to report, confidentially and anonymously, breaches of the Shell General Business Principles or our Code of Conduct, or other concerns.